TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms It's that time again: 12 shark facts that might surprise you Psyched for Shark Week?
-We've got the science behind these oft-misunderstood ocean predators AROUND NOAA // NOAA surveys the unsurveyed, leading the way in the U.S. Arctic \[EXT\] Where the sharks are: What we found cruising the Gulf of Mexico, in photos \[EXT\] Video: A symphony of sharks!
+Enter Search Terms Where the sharks are: What we found cruising the Gulf of Mexico, in photos AROUND NOAA // NOAA surveys the unsurveyed, leading the way in the U.S. Arctic \[EXT\] Video: A symphony of sharks!
 Feast your eyes and ears on this \[EXT\] June 2018 was 5th warmest on record for the globe

 *   About our agency
 *   News and features